Corruption of the basic sign list of Egyptian hieroglyphs in Unicode 16

 The transcription has the hands inward, but the photo is again too blurry to be sure about the orientation of the hands.

 Now, one could argue that the orientation of the hands is not important, and so we can simply replace the old glyph by the new glyph.
 However, the orientation of the hands was apparently important enough to distinguish U+137E9 and U+137EA and give them separate code points.
 (All these signs seem to be functionally indistinguishable: ḥḥ, "million".)
 So what is it?
 Is the orientation of the hands important, or is it not important?
-There seems to be a total lack of consistency running through the entire Unicode 16 set.
+There seems to be a lack of consistency running through the entire Unicode 16 set.

 U+1306F kEH_Desc God, seated, both knees down, with a long curved beard and long hair/wig, wearing a headdress consisting of two feathers on rams horns (S77).